Shape

 A custom path to the terragrunt.hcl or terragrunt.hcl.json file.
 The default path is terragrunt.hcl (preferred) or terragrunt.hcl.json in the current directory (see Configuration for a slightly more nuanced explanation).
 This argument is not used with the run-all commands.

-CLI Arg: --terragrunt-tfpath
+CLI Arg: --tf-path

-Environment Variable: TERRAGRUNT_TFPATH
+Environment Variable: TG_TF_PATH

-Requires an argument: --terragrunt-tfpath /path/to/terraform-binary
+Requires an argument: --tf-path /path/to/tofu-or-terraform-binary

 NOTE: This will override the terraform binary that is used by terragrunt in all instances, including dependency lookups.
 This setting will also override any terraform_binary configuration values specified in the terragrunt.hcl config for both the top level, and dependency lookups.

-CLI Arg: --terragrunt-no-auto-init
+CLI Arg: --no-auto-init

-Environment Variable: TERRAGRUNT_NO_AUTO_INIT (set to true)
+Environment Variable: TG_NO_AUTO_INIT (set to true)

 (Prior to Terragrunt v0.48.6, this environment variable was called TERRAGRUNT_AUTO_INIT (set to false), and is still available for backwards compatibility)